 Two pieces of ID are required in BC to verify age.
 A licensed establishment is subject to significant legal penalties if any alcohol is served to a minor.
 The minimum penalty is a 10-day licence suspension or $7,500 fine.
 Furthermore, a minor caught using false identification is subject to a $230 fine issued by police.

 - be issued by a government agency (Canadian or other) and

-- include the person's name, signature, birth date and picture
+- include the person's name, birth date and picture

-Primary ID can include a Driver's license (including out-of-province), Canadian passport, Canadian Armed Forces ID, Canadian Citizenship Card, First Nations status card, National Defence ID.
+Primary ID can include a driver's licence (including out-of-province), passport, citizenship card, First Nations status card, federal Firearms Possession and Acquisition licence, National Defence ID.
 Any of these can be used as a secondary piece of identification as well.